selfishprimate/gerillass/README.md

 ## Additional Info

 This project is made with the loving music of **Anna German** and dedicated to **James Williamson**: The best web educator ever.
-For more information about James, please check out his legacy blog page at www.simpleprimate.com or watch the his video lectures about **Web** and **Accessibility** on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/james-williamson).
+For more information about James, please check out his legacy blog page at www.simpleprimate.com or watch his video lectures about **Web** and **Accessibility** on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/james-williamson).